teachingaway/teachingaway.github.io/pages/patent-services.md

 # Patent Licensing and Technology Transfer

-We counsel clients in patent licensing deals, and technology transfer arrangements.

-We frequently discuss alternative patent licenses, like the Defensive Patent License, Twitter's IPA, and Google's "License on Transfer."
-These licenses can help attract top engineering talent, which is often a higher priority than proprietary technology for growing software companies.
+We counsel clients in patent licensing deals, and technology transfer arrangements, including alternative patent licensing arrangements can be used to attract top engineering talent.
+We frequently discuss the Defensive Patent License, Twitter's IPA, and Google's "License on Transfer."
+Where  engineering talent is a higher priority than proprietary technology, these new arrangements can be effective tools to bolster a companies cache with engineers, while simultaneously preventing patent trolls from ever acquiring the patents.

 <hr class="tall">